2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Domain name

-After BTCPay Server is set up, an administrator might want to change away from his original Domain.
+After BTCPay Server is set up, an administrator might want to change away from their original Domain.
 Within the Maintenance tab, the administrator can change the Domain.
 After clicking confirm and setting up the proper DNS records on the Domain, BTCPay Server updates and restarts to return to the new Domain.

 ![image](assets/en/86.webp)